droidspec/ViewPdf/README.md

 a specialized package that includes platform-specific implementation code for Android.

-## What's new in 1.0.0
+## What's new in 1.0.2
+- bugs fixed
-* view pdf files
+- view pdf files
-* zoom features
+- zoom features
-* navigation forward and back
+- navigation forward and back